-To fill this knowledge gap we have teamed up with the United States Coast Guard (USCG) helicopter divisions in Oregon to conduct repeat surveys along the Oregon coast four times a month for two years.
+To fill this knowledge gap, we have teamed up with the United States Coast Guard (USCG) helicopter divisions in Oregon to conduct repeat surveys along the Oregon coast four times a month for two years (Fig. 1).
 We are also asking ocean users of all types (i.e., fishermen, scientists, USCG, tug boat captains) to become citizen scientists and collect opportunistic whale sightings data using the mobile app Whale Alert.
 Additionally, we participate in multiple interdisciplinary vessel-based research cruises off the Oregon coast to conduct marine mammal surveys and collect data on whale sightings.

-Population segments and residency patternsAdditionally, when aggregations of whales are observed during USCG helicopter surveys, we frequently muster a boat-based field team to head to that location and collect important whale photo-id data and small tissue biopsy samples for genetic analysis.
+Population segments and residency patternsAdditionally, when aggregations of humpback whales are observed during USCG helicopter surveys, we frequently muster a boat-based field team to head to that location and collect important whale photo-identification data and small tissue biopsy samples for genetic analysis.
 These data allow us to assign individual whales to Distinct

 We are conducting surveys for whales aboard USCG helicopters to increase our understanding of whale distribution and habitat use patterns in Oregon waters.
 We will use these data to assess entanglement risk with fishing gear to inform management decisions.